CiscoDevNet/appdad/README.md

-# Use Anomaly Detection to Monitor Entity Health with Cloud Cloud Observability
+# Use Anomaly Detection to Monitor Entity Health with Cisco Cloud Observability Platform
 ## Contents
         Use Cases
         Pre-requisites, Guidelines